 The University’s health care plans take advantage of a 3-tiered network.
 Based on the tier you and your family select, you will see differences in the pricing of deductibles, copays, coinsurance costs, and out-of-pocket maximums.

 Accountable Health Partners is the clinical network associated with Tier 1 benefits for the University health care plan.
 You may realize considerable savings in copays, deductibles, and coinsurance by choosing to get health care for you and your covered dependents from providers in the AHP network.

 The Freedom to Choose

 AHP is not an insurance company or a health care plan.
-It is a clinically integrated network of physicians and hospitals—all of which are in the networks of the plan’s third-party administrators (Excellus BCBS and Aetna).
+It is a clinically integrated network of physicians and hospitals—all of which are in the network of the plan’s third party administrator Excellus BCBS.

-You still have the choice to see health providers within the broader Aetna and Excellus national networks—and outside them, as well.
+You still have the choice to see healthcare providers within the broader Excellus network — and outside that network as well.
 Your out of pocket payments towards deductibles and out of pocket maximums cross-apply across all three Tiers under your University health care plan.
 However, any time you receive care from AHP providers, you will enjoy lower copays, deductibles, and coinsurance.

 Why AHP for UR Employees?